spenno/plinth/README.md

 ### Usage

 Run 'gulp' to start in development mode and watch for Sass and JavaScript changes.
-CSS and JavaScript isn't minified and source maps are added.

 ```
 $ gulp
 ```

-Run 'gulp --prod' to minify CSS and JavaScript ready for production.
-Source maps are removed.
+Run 'gulp prod' to minify CSS and JavaScript ready for production.

 ```
-$ gulp --prod
+$ gulp prod
 ```

 ## Built with